 The end of school means another transition for youth who have experienced heightened behavioral health concerns even with the return of in-person activities over the past year.

 This freedom and leisure bring the promise of relaxation, but they may be a challenge for youth who thrived in the school day’s structure.
 And, it may be a concern for those who struggle with substance use or mental health disorders.

 “With stress and anxiety levels still running high, the summer may be a well-timed break, but it also is a time when youth are more at risk for trying substances,” said Rosecrance Regional President Carlene Cardosi.
-“I encourage families to be intentional with summer plans to ensure children receive the mix of activities and constructive downtime they need to recharge.”
+“I encourage families to be intentional with summer plans to ensure children receive activities and constructive downtime they need to recharge.”

 - Establish a schedule for teens.
 It may include chores, a job, volunteer work, summer school, park district programs or other healthy activities.

 - Help youth be intentional about leisure time.
 Physical activity, time outdoors, mindfulness activities, reading books for fun, and investing in other hobbies are excellent stress relievers.

 - Insist on daily conversations, even if that means staying up late until your children come home.

 - Watch for any behavior change, mood swings, altered sleep or eating patterns, or self-harm.